NSSAC/socioneticus-matrix/README.md

 Wait for the simulation to finish.
 All processes except for the RabbitMQ server should exit gracefully.
-To stop the RabbitMQ process, use hit Ctrl-C on the terminal running RabbitMQ.
+To stop the RabbitMQ process hit Ctrl-C on the terminal running RabbitMQ.

-## The Matrix Dummy Agent Demo Code
+## Developing new agents and stores

+The Matrix source tarball contains the dummyagent and dummystore implementations.
+These are there to serve as templates for developers for developing new agents and state store implementations, and also for testing the Matrix.

-The code in matrix/dummyagent.py file should serve as a template on how to write cognitive agent codes.
+The code in matrix/dummyagent.py file should serve as a template on how to write cognitive agent codes, while the code in matrix/dummystore.py file should serve as a template on how to write state store modules.
-The code of in the file is fairly standalone.
+The code of in these files are fairly standalone.
-The agent_main function is where the execution starts.

 Development of full cognitive agents should be done outside of the matrix source directory.
-However, it is recommended that the agents use the same command line options as the dummyagent command.

-## The Matrix Dummy Store Demo Code

-The code in matrix/dummystore.py file should serve as a template on how to write state store modules.
+To use dummyagent as a template, make a copy of dummyagent.py in your development directory, rename it to reflect the name of your agent process, and continue working on it as you would for any other python script.
+Changes should go into this copy and not into the matrix package.
+The same is true for dummystore.py when developing new stores.
+Note your agent process code will need to define its own intialization, and command line argument handling, that is, the matrix command will not be used to invoke your agent code.

 In general the state store module must define one function *get_state_store* which should accept an URI identifying the state store.
 This function should return a state store object